Post job

 A head cook is responsible for organizing the food preparation, organizing the kitchen operations, and ensuring the quality of the food presented.
 Head cooks' duties include monitoring the food inventory, creating new recipes, researching current market trends, responding to guests' inquiries and complaints, distributing kitchen tasks to the staff, and maintaining budget goals while maintaining the highest food quality.
 A head cook must always adhere to the sanitary procedures and hygienic standards, as well as have a broad knowledge of the food industry.

 These skill sets are where the common ground ends though.
-A chef/catering responsibility is more likely to require skills like "food safety," "kitchen operations," "cost control," and "event planning."
-Whereas a banquet cook requires skills like "cleanliness," "food preparation," "roasting," and "sauces."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a chef/catering are more likely to require skills like "food safety," "kitchen operations," "cost control," and "event planning."
+On the other hand, a job as a banquet cook requires skills like "cleanliness," "food preparation," "roasting," and "sauces."
+As you can see, what employees do in each career varies considerably.

 It is the responsibility of an assistant chef to support the head chef of a catering business, restaurant, cafeteria, or bakery.
 Assistant chefs manage inventory and ensure compliance with food safety and kitchen cleanliness standards.
 They assist kitchen staff in the preparation of food.
 To get this job, one must be trained in a culinary school, have the needed cooking skills, and must have kitchen work experience.
 Strong teamwork ability and flexibility to work schedule are necessary for this job.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that chef/catering responsibilities requires skills like "culinary," "menu planning," "food safety," and "food handling."
-But a head cook might use skills, such as, "meal preparation," "food preparation," "food products," and "servsafe."
+For example, resumes show us that chef/catering responsibilities requires skills like "culinary," "menu planning," "food safety," and "food handling."
+But a head cook might use other skills in their typical duties, such as, "meal preparation," "food preparation," "food products," and "servsafe."

-When it comes to the differences in education between the two professions, head cooks tend to reach similar levels of education than chef/caterings.
+Head cooks earn a lower average salary than chef/caterings.
+But head cooks earn the highest pay in the manufacturing industry, with an average salary of $43,083.
+Additionally, chef/caterings earn the highest salaries in the technology with average pay of $44,624 annually.Average education levels between the two professions vary.
+Head cooks tend to reach similar levels of education than chef/caterings.
 In fact, they're 0.5% less likely to graduate with a Master's Degree and 0.5% less likely to earn a Doctoral Degree.

 Executive chefs are considered the lead chefs in a restaurant.
 They manage the restaurant's kitchen, including all other chefs employed by the restaurant.
 Executive chefs are in charge of creating menu items and ensuring that the restaurant's menu is in line with the restaurant's identity.
 They handle the management of the pantry and ensure that it is well-stocked.
 They also ensure that all kitchen equipment and fixtures are working well.
 Executive chefs are responsible for training new chefs on the job to ensure consistent food quality.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from chef/catering resumes include skills like "food safety," "event planning," "beo," and "corporate events," whereas an assistant chef might be skilled in "customer service," "compassion," "kitchen sanitation," and "taking care. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from chef/catering resumes include skills like "food safety," "event planning," "beo," and "corporate events," whereas an assistant chef is more likely to list skills in "customer service," "compassion," "kitchen sanitation," and "taking care. "

-Assistant chefs typically study at similar levels compared with chef/caterings.
+Assistant chefs earn the highest salary when working in the hospitality industry, where they receive an average salary of $31,898.
+Comparatively, chef/caterings have the highest earning potential in the technology industry, with an average salary of $44,624.Most assistant chefs achieve a similar degree level compared to chef/caterings.
 For example, they're 0.2% more likely to graduate with a Master's Degree, and 0.3% more likely to earn a Doctoral Degree.